krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 30
 - Implementation of pooling operations (max/average pooling), batch normalization and dropout for convolutional neural networks in CUDA

+## Day 31
+- Implementation of skip connections and ResNet architecture for convolutional neural networks in CUDA